Fl-xer/cdBot/README.md

 # Invite tracking so you know who invited who, and can reward them

+Invite tracking, one of our best features!

+- Tracks users invites by invite urls
+- Sends welcome message that displays user that joined along with who invited them in a given channel

+Our bot can easily track who invited who, and using our reward command, you can reward them an role so they feel proud of their hard work.
+OR, you can also choose they win for an giveaway your doing, so they feel rewarded still!

 # An application command so you can have people apply right through Discord

 # Welcome messages, leave messages, kick messages, and ban messages